Who are Radiological Technologists?

 How do I become a Radiological Technologist?

 The School of Health Sciences offers a four-year degree program in radiological technology.
+The program curriculum offers the necessary competencies to challenge the Canadian Association of Medical Radiation Technologists (CAMRT) professional examination.

 What is the program like?